kyleerhabor/sampled/README.md

 If you'd like to contribute, I recommend using [Base][base] to browse the database in `~/Library/Containers/com.kyleerhabor.Sampled/Data/Library/Application Support/com.kyleerhabor.Sampled/[Debug]Data`.

+If package resolutions fails, it's possible Command Line Tools for Xcode is out of sync.
+See Xcode > Settings... > Locations > Command Line Tools.

 [^1]: An initial build on my 2019 MacBook Pro takes ~4 minutes to complete.

 [meta]: https://www.nightbirdsevolve.com/meta